fsmMLK/inkscapeCartesianPlotData2D/README.md

 The extension can be found under `extensions > fsmMLK > Plot 2D > Cartesian` menu.

-This extension is presented in two tabs, **Dataset** and  **Axes configuration**.
+This extension is presented in two tabs, **Dataset** and  **Config**.
 The first is used to pass the data set and provide general configuration options.
 The second is used to configure the axes.

 ## Dataset tab